Department for Transport

-The Department for Transport (DfT) is a department of His Majesty's Government responsible for the English transport network and a limited number of transport matters in Scotland, Wales and Northern Ireland that have not been devolved.
-The department is run by the Secretary of State for Transport, currently (since 25 October 2022) Mark Harper.
+The Department for Transport (DfT) is a ministerial department of the Government of the United Kingdom.
+It is responsible for the English transport network and a limited number of transport matters in Scotland, Wales, and Northern Ireland that have not been devolved.
+The department is led by the Secretary of State for Transport.

-The expenditure, administration and policy of the Department for Transport are scrutinised by the Transport Committee.
+The expenditure, administration, and policy of the Department of Transport are scrutinised by the Transport Committee.